 Rito supply the beauty room products and all of the bed covers are by Tivaevae Collectables.

 Eco-friendly cleaning products are sourced from Paradise Supplies plus coffee is provided by the Cook Islands Coffee Company.

-As Gillian says, it’s the little things that add up.
+As the resort manager says, it’s the little things that add up.
 She points to the ‘won’t go brittle and break’ stainless steel pegs; the truly biodegradable cornstarch bin liners; plus the homemade fruit jams and mueslis, all in reusable containers.

 Especially cool are the glass coffee keep cups (which come with the added bonus of a wee discount at Beluga) and the stainless steel reusable bottles in the villa fridges.
 White for milk, orange for juice and blue for water.

 Guests are provided with their own reusable tote bags to encourage plastic free shopping, and bespoke stainless steel amenity dispensers are fitted into the showers.

 Any excess plastic laundry and bathroom products have been donated to the local church group and the Punanga Tauturu welfare organisation.